check-spelling-sandbox/Codeberg-org/TermsOfUse.md

 (3) Accounts created for the sole purpose of advertisement (excessive promotion of a product, service or company) are removed immediately.

 (4) Please be aware that this list is neither exhaustive nor complete (illustrating the spirit of the law, not its letter).
-Be aware that any account can get suspended at any time if it is used for activities harming Codeberg e.V. or its associated platform and services, directly or indirectly even if these activities are not explicitly listed in the examples above.
+Be aware that any account can get suspended at any time if it is used for activities harming Codeberg e.V. or its associated platform and services, directly or indirectly, even if these activities are not explicitly listed in the examples above.

 ## § 5 Disclaimer of Warranties and Liability